Cranberry Mocktail and Black-eyed Pea Salsa

-It is hard to believe that it is time to bring in the new year!
-2018!
+It is hard to believe that it is time to bring in the new year, but you will love this cranberry mocktail and black-eyed pea salsa!
 I vividly remember so many things a year ago like it was yesterday.
 Whatever happened to time standing still?

 I have an appetizer recipe that you can use for New Year’s Eve or even New Year’s Day.
 I made this simple salsa recipe and brought it to my family in Missouri for Christmas and they ate it right up.
 I also created a new celebratory drink to add to the festivities that I think is delicious!
 You can make it as a mocktail or add a little kick also with some sparkling wine.
 I have some champagne from Mumm Sparkling Wine in Napa that I got in Napa Valley last summer while I was visiting friends that I am going to open.